Struggling to Lose Weight After C-section? Here’s How I Reduced 30 Pounds in Just 5 Months!

 What does that mean?

-Another trick is that you need to eat every three hours (or sooner if you’re a breastfeeding mother) but stop the snacking between meals.
-Each time you eat, you need to have a protein source, which could be as simple as yogurt with protein added, a protein bar, or even a cheese stick.
+Another trick is that you need to eat every three hours (or sooner if you’re a breastfeeding mother) but stop snacking between meals.
+Each time you eat, you need a protein source, which could be as simple as yogurt with protein added, a protein bar, or even a cheese stick.

 Drink More Water